statkwon/blog/content/ML/Discriminant Analysis/_index.md

 If we let $\mathbf{X}^*=D^{-1/2}U^T(\mathbf{X}-\bar{\mathbf{X}}_k)$, then this can be viewed as a whitening transformation for $\mathbf{X}-\bar{\mathbf{X}}_k$.
 This makes the mahalonbis distance to be same as euclidean distance, because whitening transformation will get rid of the correlation between axes.
 Therefore, we can say that the LDA is a process to sphere the centered data respect to the common covariance estimate $\hat{\Sigma}$ and then classify $\mathbf{X}$ to the closes class centroid in the transformed space, modulo the effect of the class prior probabilities $\pi_k$.

+{{<figure src="/fig12.jpeg" width="400">}}

+Here comes an interesting fact that the $K$ centroids in $p$-dimensional input space always lie in an affine subspace of dimension equal to or less than $K-1$.
+Therefore when we get the distance between the data point and the centroids, we don't have to consider about the perpendicular distances.
+We might as well project the $\mathbf{X}^*$ onto this centroid-spanning subspace.
+This can be regarded as a dimension reduction at least from $p$ to $K-1$.

+---

+**Reduced-Rank Linear Discriminant Analysis**

+{{<figure src="/fig13.jpeg" width="400">}}

+When the number of the centroids is much larger than $3$, the dimension reduction to $K-1$ is meaningless.
+In such a case, we can find an optimal dimension for LDA in some sense.

 ---

 **Quadratic Discriminant Analysis**